Collapsing pulse

 Watson's water hammer pulse, also known as Corrigan's pulse or collapsing pulse, is the medical sign (seen in aortic regurgitation) which describes a pulse that is bounding and forceful, rapidly increasing and subsequently collapsing, as if it were the sound of a water hammer that was causing the pulse.

-A water hammer was a Victorian toy in which a tube was half filled with fluid, the remainder being a vacuum.
-Each time the tube was inverted or shaken, the impact of the fluid at each end would sound like a hammer blow.

-This is associated with increased stroke volume of the left ventricle and decrease in the peripheral resistance leading to the widened pulse pressure of aortic regurgitation.

 Diagnosis

 To feel a water hammer pulse: with the patient reclining, the examiner raises the patient's arm vertically upwards.
 The examiner grasps the muscular part of the patient's forearm.
 A water hammer pulse is felt as a tapping impulse that is transmitted through the bulk of the muscles.
 This happens because the blood that is pumped to the arm during systole is emptied very quickly due to the gravity effect on the raised arm.
 This results in the artery emptying back into the heart during diastole, increasing preload, and therefore increasing cardiac output, (as per the Frank–Starling mechanism) so that systolic blood pressure increases and a stronger pulse pressure can be palpated.